syuu-syuu/epi_dashboard/epi_dashboard_combination/README.md

 # React + Vite

+This website is built with React + Vite template.

+To start with,

+1. download npm;

+2. Run $ npm install;

+3. Run $ npm run dev;

+Homepage should open automatically.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: